KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 # Before the service

-* Make sure all mics, instruments are working.
+* Make sure all mics and instruments are working.
 * Set up the SPL meter.

 # During service